geisa/specification/README.md

 this repository and submit pull requests if you have additions or corrections you would like considered.

-GEISA, the [Grid Edge Interoperability and Security Alliance] maintains its formal specification as a set of reStructured text files, which are converted to HTML via Sphinx.
+GEISA maintains its formal specification as a set of reStructured text files, which are converted to HTML via Sphinx.
 See https://www.sphinx-doc.org/en/master/index.html for details on Sphinx.

 Python `venv` creates a virtual environment so that Sphinx can be installed using its own separate packages and not break anything in the existing environment.